-Unfortunately, there is no way to change your region if you've already set up a PlayStation Network account, and you'll be stuck with that region.
-This is because PSN ties the its specific regional stores to your ID.
-However, you can make a new PSN account on your PlayStation 4, and set it to whichever region of your choice, thus granting you access to otherwise inaccessible games and download whatever you may wish.
-If you're looking for how to change your PS4 region, this is how.
+Unfortunately, there is no way to change your region once you've already set up a PlayStation Network account.
+You'll be stuck with that region because the PSN ties specific regional stores to your ID.
+However, you can make a new PSN account on your PlayStation 4 and set it to whatever region you choose, granting you access to otherwise inaccessible games and the ability to download whatever you wish.
+So, if you're wondering how to change your PS4 region, we're here to show you how.

 How to set up a new account

 - Turn on your PS4 console.

 - Set up a new account on the welcome screen by selecting New User.

 - Select Create a User on the next screen.

 - Accept the User Agreement.